 To establish R+D collaborations with SMEs within Ireland to improve the commercial and economic vitality of the country.
-Our commercialisation centre (MiCRA) has to date actively engaged with 12 companies in the diagnostic/medical device sector in Ireland on a variety of projects covering a number of disciplines developing working prototypes for next generation multi-analyte bio-sensor technologies.
+Our commercialisation centre (MiCRA) has to date actively engaged with >15 companies in the diagnostic/medical device sector in Ireland on a variety of projects covering a number of disciplines developing working prototypes for next generation multi-analyte bio-sensor technologies.
 MiCRA’s strategy is to commercialise our technology in the most appropriate manner.
-The identification of licensing opportunities will be our main focus over the period 2010-2012 and we have targeted establishment of a spin-out company by end 2011.
+The identification of licensing opportunities will be our main focus over the period of the Technology Gateway.

 To act as an educational resource within ITT Dublin with input at 3rd (via new course development, programmatic reviews, and final year projects) and 4th level programmes (see section 7) in order to contribute towards output of highly skilled, employable, innovative and motivated graduates and postgraduates.

 To continue to attract research funding to develop pre-commercialisation research programmes, the outputs of which will be harnessed and assessed for commercial viability.
 A series of programmes to develop novel, non-invasive, multi-analyte diagnostic platforms are currently in preparation.